GitHubDragonFly/HTML_CSS_JS/README.md

 It would be recommended that you also check [this project](https://github.com/GitHubDragonFly/WebProject) and look at all the files created by it, especially because it is interacting with the django built-in server (there is also a link to django tutorial).

-## Note:
+## Notes:
+ - Adding more information to inline frame (iFrame) - you can get instructions for obtaining info about your browser and your public IP by visiting [WhatIsMyBrowser](https://www.whatismybrowser.com/developers/tools/iframe) page.
-"3D Cube 1" drawing code might eventually need some corrections.
+ - "3D Cube 1" drawing code might eventually need some corrections.
 Currently, the transparency allows it to be seen as correct but if you go about changing the "fill" and "stroke" values to more solid, 0.1 changed to 1.0, then you might see somewhat incorrect transitions.
 This is even more obvious if painting each side of the cube with a different color.

 # Usage
 All it takes is to: